The Autistic Project Manager: My Journey Through Project Management

 - Mar 1

-- 4 min read
+- 5 min read

-Updated: Mar 14
+Updated: May 14

-I didn't find out that I was on the spectum until 6 years ago, almost at the end of my career.
-I light went on and I finally understood why I always felt like I was "in the world, but not of the world".
-Always different, always a trouble maker.
-But.. an extremely compedant and successful Manager, CEO and Program Director.
-I realise now the struggle that I have been through and want to share some of the learnings from my challenges in the hope that a greater understanding of a high functioning Autistic person behaves and thinks.
-Some of the subjects will include;
+I discovered I was on the spectrum six years ago, near the end of my career.
+This revelation was a turning point.
+I finally understood why I often felt "in the world, but not of the world."
+I had always felt different and often like a troublemaker.
+However, I was also an extremely competent and successful Manager, CEO, and Program Director.
+Now, I want to share my struggles and learnings to foster a greater understanding of how a high-functioning autistic person behaves and thinks.

-Neurodiversity as a Project Management Superpower: Unlocking Autistic Strengths in the PM World.
+Neurodiversity as a Project Management Superpower: Unlocking Autistic Strengths in the PM World

 Managing projects and leading teams can be challenging for anyone.
 For someone on the autism spectrum, these challenges often come with unique twists.
 Yet, these differences can also become powerful strengths.
-The Podcast shares a personal journey through the world of project management, recruitment, and leadership, highlighting how neurodiversity can be a real asset in these roles.
+The podcast shares a personal journey through the world of project management, recruitment, and leadership, highlighting how neurodiversity can be a real asset in these roles.

 Navigating Team Management as an Autistic Leader